-- To make the Fire Marshall happy and avoid fines.
+- To avoid fines from the Fire Marshal.
 There must be room between the rows for the water from sprinklers to reach the floor.

 - To have a place to hide building columns.
-No one wants a column in a bay and eliminating pallet positions
+No one wants a column in a bay, eliminating pallet positions.

-Also be aware that leaving room for rows of rack that are next to a wall is important as well.
-This prevents load damage and damage to pipes, conduits and other building facilities that may be mounted on the wall.
+Leaving room for rows of rack that are next to a wall is important, as well.
+This prevents load damage and damage to pipes, conduits and other fixtures that may be mounted on the wall.
 This is especially important in cooler applications where the walls consist of thin metal and styrofoam and are very easily damaged.
 In fact, we strongly recommend pallet stops for those applications.

 More on Row Spacing

-- Row spacers and wall ties add strength and stability to back-to-back rack systems.
+- With back-to-back rack systems.
+Row spacers and wall ties add strength and stability to these systems.

 - Only necessary when the frame height exceeds 6 times the depth.
 In other words, row spacers and/or wall ties are needed for a 42″ deep frame that exceeds 21 feet in height.

-- When they are used, they should be installed with one for every 10 feet of height.
+- When they are used, one should be installed for every 10 feet of height.

 If you want to learn more about rack system design, remember that we’ve placed a lot of information on our How-To page.
 If it doesn’t have what you need or you want more information just get in touch.
 We’re here to help you succeed.